polkadot-developers/substrate-developer-hub.github.io/docs/runtime/types/module-struct.md

 ### Utilities for Block Execution

-There is three privileged functions that can be define in runtime modules:
+There are three reserved functions that can be defined in runtime modules:

 1. `on_initialize` function lets you express what should happen for your module when the block is beginning (right before the first extrinsic is applied).
 2. `on_finalize` function lets you express what should happen for your module when the block is ending.